jogobella00/account-manager/README.md

 ### CI/CD

 CI/CD pipeline is configured within GitHub Actions.
-<br>Configuration file is in .github/workflows/test-and-docker-deploy-workflow.yml
+<br>Configuration file is in .github/workflows/test-and-docker-deploy-workflow.yml file
 <br>The workflow is triggered by push to 'master' branch.
 <br>It consists two jobs.
 <br>First one is building the application by *mvn package* and then launching unit
-and integration tests *mvn verify*.
+and integration tests by *mvn verify*.
-<br>If this job will finish successfully the second one is launched.
+<br>After this job finish successfully the second one is launched -
-Second job is building docker image and deploying it into my repository on Docker Hub.
+building docker image and deploying it into my repository on Docker Hub.
 <br>You can access it via this [link](https://hub.docker.com/repository/docker/jogobella00/account-manager)
 or download you can run this image on you machine with docker installed, by typing **docker run jogobella00/account-manager:latest** in your terminal.